Flying Freehold Explained

 A creeping freehold is similar to a flying freehold but happens beneath the ground rather than in the air.
 For example, a basement or cellar owned by one neighbour may protrude beneath the land owned by a neighbour.
 Mortgage lenders and lawyers treat creeping freeholds in the same way as a flying freehold.

-We hope this guide has been useful in covering everything you need to know, whether you’re a landlord, or tenant looking to rent.
+We hope this guide has been useful in covering everything you need to know, whether you're a landlord, or tenant looking to rent.
 At Oasis, we let and manage your property for you so you can avoid the hassle.
-Find out more on what we offer or get in touch with our team today.